Enginerd14/CNC-Pen-Plotter/JOURNAL.md

 This is where I will document the process of building my **CNC pen plotter**
-## 08/12/25
+## Total Hours: 45.5

 ## 09/12/25

-I began producing a rough design of the outcome in Solidworks.
+I began producing a design of the outcome in Solidworks.
 First, I produced the components I will use seperately.
 I produced a 2020 aluminium extrusion.
 These will create the two axes: the X-axis and the Y-axis.
 Then I found 3D models of the V-Wheels that will glide along the rails.
 The V-Wheels were then nestled between two plates using 5mm spacers.
 On this plate, the X-axis will be attached.
 I repeated this combination for the Y-axis where the plates will be attached to the pen holder.
 I then created an assembly of both the X-axis and Y-axis.
 <img width="876" height="650" alt="image" src="https://github.com/user-attachments/assets/554adb8c-d271-4725-b48f-2d4c6d0467a9" />
 <img width="208" height="236" alt="image" src="https://github.com/user-attachments/assets/03c0775b-2863-41ff-a61e-2f9c689bacbb" />
 <img width="298" height="284" alt="image" src="https://github.com/user-attachments/assets/ca0bed33-709e-40f2-84bb-35b0892439d8" />